-This guideline was developed through reviews of current literature, recommendations of the American Dental Association, and current record-keeping by pediatric dental residency programs, dental schools, and pediatric dental practitioners, and consultation with experts in risk management.
-A MEDLINE search was conducted using the keywords "record-keeping", "dental chart", and "dental record".
+This guideline was developed through reviews of current literature, recommendations of the American Dental Association, and current record-keeping by pediatric dental residency programs, dental schools, and pediatric dental practitioners, as well as consultation with experts in risk management.
+A MEDLINE search was conducted using the keywords "record-keeping", "dental chart", "dental record", "risk management", "electronic patient record", and "electronic oral health record".